 Let’s talk topsoil for a moment.
 It’s the unsung hero of our gardens, but how much do you really know about topsoil and its uses?

 We’ll take a look at what you need to consider to ensure you buy the right topsoil for purpose.
+Our organic topsoil range here at Eco is great for finding the right one for you with a variety of types listed on our website.

 Topsoil is the top most layer of soil.
 It’s very useful for adding to new flower beds, putting down before laying turf, or filling big holes.

 Some grades of topsoil are full of nutrients to support plant growth, while others are more suited to industrial uses.
+We recommend trying our Eco SuperSoil Topsoil that produces a fantastic nutrient and organic profile without the need for fertilisers.

 There are three grades of topsoil available to purchase: economy, general-purpose and premium.
 Let’s have a look at all three and find out the best uses for each grade.